mmgaggle/polaris-operator/doc/design.md

 # Introduction

-The Polaris operator should be created using the Operator SDK.
-We can start with a prototype based on helm scripts and use the kubebuilder to turn it into an operator.
+We can start with a prototype operator based on helm scripts that we use with [kubebuilder](https://github.com/kubernetes-sigs/kubebuilder) to convert into an operator.

 # Building